 - 2. Complete the Free Application for Federal Student Aid (FAFSA).
 Students may apply by one of three ways: - a.
-FAFSA on the WEB (FOTW) Worksheet-Students are encouraged to use this online method for completing the application process.
-The FAFSA on the WEB (FOTW) worksheets can be obtained at high school guidance offices, college financial aid offices, and at www.fafsa.ed.gov. - b.
-Download the PDF version of the FAFSA atFederalStudentAid.ed.gov, FAFSA Filing Options-

-Students can access the PDF, complete the form on the computer, and print it, or print the form and complete it by hand.
+FAFSA on the WEB (FOTW)-Students are encouraged to use this online method for completing the application process by visiting the following site, www.fafsa.ed.gov. - b.
+Download the PDF version of the FAFSA at FederalStudentAid.ed.gov, FAFSA Filing Options Students can access the PDF, complete the form on the computer, and print it, or print the form and complete it by hand.
 This form must be mailed to the processing center. - c.
 Paper FAFSA-Students and families can request up to three copies of the paper FAFSA by calling the Federal Student Aid Information Center toll free at 1-800-4-FED-AID. - 3.
-Every student must complete the application process for federal student financial aid as soon as the student (and the parents of a dependent student) completes the Federal Income Tax Return each year. - 4.
+Every student must complete the application process for federal student financial aid as soon as the student (and the parents of a dependent student) completes the Federal Income Tax Return each year.
+Wallace Community College strongly recommends all students, parents, and spouses, if applicable to upload the income tax information to their FAFSA using the IRS Data Retrieval Tool. - 4.
 Complete verification documents if selected.
-Approximately one-third of all financial aid applications are selected by the federal government for a process called verification.
-Students who are selected are notified of the documentation requirements.
+Students who are selected are notified of the documentation requirements by the college.